Resources are available to help you cope with a breast cancer diagnosis

 It is normal to feel low, anxious, or frightened when you have been diagnosed with breast cancer, and you’re likely to have good and bad days.
 You might also go through a phase of feeling angry, or develop symptoms of depression, which may need some form of treatment.
 Many people experience reactions like these when they go through cancer treatment.

-If you need some additional support, do not be embarrassed to ask your doctor or nurse for help – they are used to providing emotional support as well as providing treatment for the cancer itself.
-You can also ask your GP for help in this area.
+If you need some additional emotional support, don’t be embarrassed to ask your breast care team for help – they are used to providing emotional support as well as treatment for your cancer.
+You can also ask your GP for help with coping emotionally.